 Pre-washing the fabric before cutting lets it relax to its normal length:width proportions if it has been distorted a bit in the production process.
 I haven't found it necessary to allow extra yardage for shrinkage.

 All of these jerseys are ideal for soft tops, shells, draped cardigans, elastic-waist skirts and softly draped dresses.
-Soft, flow-y pants (elastic or drawstring waist) would also work well.
-The fabric’s stretch usually eliminates the need for zippers, even if they are included in the original pattern.
+Soft, flow-y pants (elastic or drawstring waist) could also work well.
+The fabric's stretch usually eliminates the need for zippers, even if they are included in the original pattern.
 Garments with details like buttonholes, structured cuffs or waistbands are not as well-suited for jersey.

-My personal favorites to sew from jersey are what I call 2’fers – two matched pieces to maximize the mix/match potential.
+My personal favorite items to sew from jersey are what I call 2'fers - two matched pieces to maximize the mix/match potential.
 That might be a shell and cardigan combo that can be worn as a set or as individual pieces in other combinations.
 Or a draped top and matching elastic-waist skirt that can be worn as a 2-piece dress or as separates.

 I usually seam these jerseys with a 3-thread or 4-thread serger stitch.
 The exception is shoulder seams, where I stabilize the back pieces by fusing Stay-Tape over the seam line (wrong side) before straight-stitching the back and front shoulders together and pressing the seam open.

 On jersey tops I nearly always skip the traditional facings and finish neckline and armhole edges with a cross-grain strip of the self fabric, applied either as a binding wrapped over the cut edge or as a pseudo rib trim.